Republished with permission from agaaain.com

 Located inside the V&A Waterfront’s new Canal District, the lower level piazza of this urban park has an awesome water fountain where kids can cool down in summer.
 Parents can relax over a cup of coffee and a bite to eat at the Balmoral Deli, while watching their little one’s run through the spouting water.
 For a fee, families can also stand-up paddle board or kayak along the canals.

-V&A Canal District, entrances on Dock Road, Fort Road, Ebenezer Rd and Alfred St
+Location: V&A Canal District.
+Entrances on Dock Road, Fort Road, Ebenezer Road and Alfred Street

 Situated in the heart of the Helderberg, this wine farm has expansive rolling lawns with a big, fountain-style water feature that children can run through on warm days.
 There are also three wooden jungle gyms to clamber on, while the family-friendly Millhouse Kitchen serves fresh, simple and seasonal food and has a yummy special menu for kids.